linhtran04/FoodKotlin/README.md

 Used for messaging.

 1. Create an project on [Firebase](https://console.firebase.google.com/).
-2. Add an application `com.marknkamau.FoodKotlin.debug`.
+2. Add an application `com.thuylinhtran.FoodKotlin.debug`.

 ### GCP project